What are veins?

 What are varicose veins?

-Varicose veins are abnormal, dilated blood vessels caused by a weakening in the vessel wall.
-They might appear as clusters of blue or purple veins and are sometimes surrounded by thin red capillaries known as spider veins (a group of small blood vessels located close to the surface of the skin).
+Varicose veins are abnormal, swollen blood vessels caused by a weakening of the vessel wall.
+They might appear as clusters of blue or purple veins.
+They are sometimes surrounded by thin red capillaries known as spider veins (a group of small blood vessels located close to the surface of the skin).

-Varicose and spider veins can appear anywhere, but most often appear on the legs and in the pelvic area.
+Varicose and spider veins can appear anywhere, but they often appear on the legs and in the pelvic area.
 Most varicose veins develop near the surface of the skin.
-Deeper varicose veins can't be seen but might cause the skin above them to swell, or become darker or hard.
+Deeper varicose veins cannot be seen, but may cause the skin above them to swell, become darker, or harden.